-The Horseshoe at Cades Cove
+1. The Horseshoe at Cades Cove

-English Mountain Trout Farm and Grill
+2. English Mountain Trout Farm and Grill

-For a unique adventure, check out this combination trout hatchery/restaurant located in Sevierville.
-Visitors can wet a hook and catch their own dinner from among various species of trout.
-Kids, especially, won’t forget the experience of catching their own meal.
+For a unique adventure, check out English Mountain Trout Farm and Grill.
+It combines a trout hatchery and restaurant, and it is located in Sevierville.
+Visitors can catch their own dinner from among various species of trout.
+Kids definitely won’t forget the experience of catching their own meal!

-Little River at Elkmont
+3. Little River at Elkmont

-Cosby Creek Watershed
+4. Cosby Creek Watershed